Neil Sedaka: New recording contract, new chart success

 On February 1, 2016, Sedaka performed to a sold-out audience in The Villages.
 Then, on August 12, 2016, Sedaka released his new acoustic album, I Do It for Applause, which includes 11 new tracks and a bonus of his first symphony that was debuted in Australia in 2008, "Joie de Vivre (Joy of Life)"; the recording features the London Philharmonia Orchestra.

 In April 2020, Sedaka launched a series of free mini-concerts, released through his social media channels, as a method of entertaining his fans during the COVID-19 pandemic.
 Each daily concert features three songs from Sedaka's discography.
 Sedaka paused the series in December due to contracting COVID-19 himself, but resumed on a reduced schedule January 4, 2021, after recovering with no symptoms.
+As of 2025, Sedaka continues to produce short-form online content, including guest duets with his grandson Mike Sedaka and doo-wop revivalist Elliot James Reay.

+In 2024, Sedaka signed a deal with Primary Wave in an effort to revive interest in his catalog, which Primary Wave began reintroducing on streaming platforms, beginning with golden anniversary re-releases of his 1970s albums.
+In a 2025 interview, following his return to in-person concert performances for a limited engagement at Vitello's, an Italian restaurant in Studio City, Sedaka stated that he had retired from songwriting in 2022; he believed he could no longer write at the caliber he did at his peak.

 Personal life

 Sedaka attended Abraham Lincoln High School in Brooklyn, from which he graduated at the age of 17 in 1956.

 He married Leba Strassberg in 1962.
 The couple have a daughter (Dara) and a son (Marc).
 Dara is a recording artist and vocalist for television and radio commercials who sang the female part on the Sedaka Billboard Top 20 hit duet, "Should've Never Let You Go" from 1980, and "Angel Queen" on the Queen Millennia soundtrack.
-Marc is a Los Angeles-based screenwriter who has three children with his wife, Samantha.
+Marc is a Los Angeles–based screenwriter who has three children with his wife, Samantha.
+One of Marc's children, Mike Sedaka, is also a musician, whose career Neil has actively promoted and who has learned a large portion of Neil's discography.

-Sedaka's nephew-in-law, by marriage, is CNN Politics political writer, Harry Enten.
+Sedaka's nephew, through his marriage to Strassberg, is CNN Politics writer Harry Enten.

 Sedaka underwent a procedure to remove a benign skin tumor from his nose in March 2021.